icelandman2/helping_hands/README.md

 <img src="./images/HelpingHandsLogo.png" width="25%">

 ## Synopsis
 Helping Hands is an interactive app that makes learning sign language fun and easy!
-Our app has modules of increasing complexity for language learning, and uses computer vision to provide real-time feedback of student signing
+Our app has modules of increasing complexity for language learning, and uses computer vision to provide real-time feedback of student signing.

 ## Team Members